waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Strategic Plans & Hypotheses

 ### Cianwood Gym Puzzle
 *   **Core Mechanic:** A sequence of actions is required to reach the Gym Leader.
+The puzzle state resets upon leaving the gym.
 *   **Failed Hypothesis 1:** Defeating all trainers in the gym will clear the path.
-(Tested on turn 38864 - Lao and Yoshi only give dialogue and do not battle).
+(Tested on turns 38864, 38868, 38870 - Lao and Yoshi only give dialogue and do not battle).
 *   **Failed Hypothesis 2:** Interacting with the left statue at (3, 15) after re-defeating Nob would solve the puzzle.
 (Tested on turn 38871 - only showed location banner).
 *   **Current Hypothesis:** Interacting with the *right* statue at (6, 15) is the correct trigger.
 *   **Test Plan:** Interact with the statue at (6, 15).
 *   **Puzzle State:** Black Belt Nob has been re-defeated.
 Black Belts Lao and Yoshi are present but non-combative.

+### Alternative Hypotheses (Falsification)
+*   **Cianwood Gym:** The solution might not be a single interaction, but a sequence of movements.
+After testing the right statue, if it fails, I will test specific movement patterns on the side paths to see if that triggers a change.

 ## Map Corrections
 *   Map ID `20_1` is not just 'Pokecenter2F'.
 It also contains the Link Club and its associated record rooms.
 Interacting with a Link Receptionist can warp the player to one of these rooms.
 The visual content on screen is the only way to differentiate.